yweweler/single-speaker-tts/README.md

   - ![WAV47](readme/audio/nancy/47.wav)
   - ![WAV50](readme/audio/nancy/50.wav)

 ## Architecture

-The architecture is inspired by the [Tacotron](https://arxiv.org/abs/1703.10135v2) archicture and takes unaligned text-audio pairs as input to learn from.
+The architecture is inspired by the [Tacotron](https://arxiv.org/abs/1703.10135v2) archicture and takes unaligned text-audio pairs as input.
-Based on entered text it produces linear-scale frequency spectrograms and an alignment between text and audio.
+Based on entered text it produces linear-scale frequency magnitude spectrograms and an alignment between text and audio.

 The architecture is constructed from four main stages: